What is Causing My Dog's Anxiety?

 At PetHub, we like to be transparent: we have affiliate relationships with other companies (Amazon and Chewy included), and we may receive a commission on qualifying purchases made via the links in this article at no extra cost to you.

-Besides the tucked tail, fidgeting, avoidance of eye contact, and hiding behavior, anxiety signs and symptoms also include:
+Aside from the obvious signs of a tucked tail, fidgeting, avoiding eye contact, and hiding, symptoms of anxiety may also include:

 • Destructive behavior